tomsteele/blacksheepwall/README.md

                         returned from this search.
 The provided string should be your API ID and Secret separated by a colon.

   -crtsh                Searches crt.sh for certificates related to the provided domain.

+  -vt                   Searches VirusTotal for subdomains for the provided domain.

   -srv                  Find DNS SRV record and retrieve associated hostname/IP info.